Overview of Travel Health and Safety

 - Useful Items to Pack

 What do travelers think about when planning travel to a foreign country?
-Do thoughts turn to spectacular scenery, exotic foods, and the opportunity to experience another culture?
-Are there worries about diseases, insects, and water safety?
-Most of us consider both parts of the picture, excited about the good prospects and nervous about the bad.
-We wonder how to get the most out of travel while guarding against any health hazards that might exist.
-This guide is for those who want to enjoy the opportunities of travel without spending time and energy dealing with problems that could be prevented.
+Spectacular scenery, exotic foods, and the opportunity to experience another culture, or diseases, insects, and water safety?
+Most of us consider both parts of the picture, excited about the good prospects and nervous about the bad and how to get the most out of travel while guarding against any health hazards that might exist.
+This guide is for those who want to enjoy the opportunities of travel without spending time and energy dealing with preventable problems.

 The threat of disease worldwide, although real, is often different from what many people expect.
-Ebola virus disease, cholera, avian influenza, plague, and coronavirus may make headlines, but they rarely affect travelers.
-Other outbreaks, like chikungunya or Zika virus infection, may impact travelers for short periods of time in very specific places.
-This doesn't mean there is no cause for concern; take all reasonable precautions to reduce the chances of becoming ill.
+Ebola virus disease, cholera, avian influenza, plague, and Middle East respiratory syndrome coronavirus may make headlines, but they rarely affect travelers.
+Other outbreaks, like chikungunya or Zika virus infection, may impact travelers for short periods in very specific places.
+This doesn't mean that cause for concern is nonexistent; take all reasonable precautions to reduce the chances of becoming ill.
 However, the problems that are most likely to affect travel plans are much more ordinary: travelers' diarrhea, jet lag, or an auto accident, for example.